 - Taking notice – being in nature observing the changes that come with seasons, listening to birdsong, or the sheep munching, or chickens scratching, is fertile territory for taking time out from habitual worries or preoccupations.

 A theme of resilience in the pandemic has come over repeatedly for OCF and is the focus of our longer-term support to the local voluntary and community sector.
-We are acutely conscious that the effects of COVID-19 and lockdown will be felt by the most disadvantaged.
-We will be here for the local community to support recovery over the long term.
 Improved mental wellbeing across our communities is vital to allow us to ‘recover stronger’.
 By partnering with Oxfordshire County Council, Public Health we were able to direct a round of funding to the huge variety of organisations in the local community supporting this.